-- INSSINC — for Indo-Swiss Social Innovation Camp — is a prototyping / design sprint in Bangalore on social innovation and entrepreneurship in partnership with Swissnex India.
-In cross-cultural and interdisciplinary teams, participants address problem statements issued by Indian NGOs.
-The first edition will take place in February 2019.
+- INSSINC — for Indo-Swiss Social Innovation Camp — is a prototyping / design sprint in Bangalore on social innovation and entrepreneurship in partnership with swissnex India and SELCO Foundation.
+In cross-cultural and interdisciplinary teams, participants address problem statements issued by the Indian NGO.

 - We support CHIC — for China Hardware Innovation Camp.
 This program, initiated by the EPFL College of Humanities, aims to develop students’ T-Shape profile through an end-to-end product development process.
 In groups, students from engineering, business and design must imagine, design and prototype a connected device in order of a ‘go to market’ perspective.
 The final stage of the program takes them to Shenzhen, China to create a functional industry-ready prototype.
 The 4th edition just ended this summer.

 - n-Visioning Tomorrow is an interdisciplinary summer school in partnership with Logitech.
 During a one week workshop, students generate new and creative solutions to tackle an innovation-related challenge.